BedrockStreaming/tech.bedrockstreaming.com/_posts/2018-05-23-kubecon-2018-copenhaguen-day-3.md

 I have to admit I didn't take much notes during this talk, but noted the slides contain a lot of informations -- for more, go read them ;-)

+# Observing and Troubleshooting your Microservices with Istio - Isaiah Snell-feikema, IBM & Douglas Reid, Google

+I promise, this is the last Istio conf to which I was.
+In case that wasn't obvious, Istio is becoming the defaulted service mesh like Prometheus is for metrics.
+I couldn't work much on it so I wanted to learn the most possible from it during this KubeCon.
+I can say this talk was one of the best for Istio discovery and even advanced skill.
+I won't be able to summarize everything, so here are few tips I kept from it:
+* Envoy's `/stats` route gives a lot of infos of servers
+* Istio system logs gives also traffic spikes
+* Istio's access logs can be uploaded to fluentd/elk
+* Canary testing / blue-green deployments can be done via RouteRule CRD.

+If you are considering using Istio, you **must** see [the slides](https://schd.ws/hosted_files/kccnceu18/99/Observing%20and%20Troubleshooting%20your%20Microservices%20with%20Istio.pdf)

 # Vitess and a Kubernetes Operator - Sugu Sougoumarane, YouTube

 I heard about [Vitess](https://vitess.io/) for the first time during this KubeCon, even though it's an *old* project.
 It's a middleware for MySQL, sitting between the database and our applications.
 It helps scale it through sharding -- the goal being to answer the common pain points for databases: scalability, cloud and making DBAs happy.
 It's also one of the CNCF project I noted a few days ago I should take a closer look at.